-It is important to highlight that most of the non-intrusive and intrusive PMOR frameworks have been developed with mesh-based numerical methods in mind.
-In fact, very few literature exists on non-intrusive PMOR methods for meshless numerical methods and even less for intrusive approaches. ``Projection-tree" reduced-order modeling (PTROM), introduced in \cite{rodriguez2022projection}, presented an intrusive PMOR framework that combined ideas from hierarchical decomposition and PMORs to enable rapid computations of meshless \emph{N-}body problems.
-However, their approach was tested for \emph{N-}body problems that require full support from the numerical points in the domain and had no significant mixing, which alleviates any issues in dimensionality reduction stemming from unstructured, dynamic, and mixing numerical topology.
+It is important to highlight that most non-intrusive and intrusive PMOR frameworks have been developed with mesh-based numerical methods in mind.
+In fact, very few published works exist on non-intrusive PMOR methods for meshless numerical methods, and even fewer exist for intrusive approaches.
+Some recent works on meshless PMOR are as follows.
+The ``projection-tree" reduced-order modeling (PTROM), introduced in \cite{rodriguez2022projection}, is an intrusive PMOR framework that combined ideas from hierarchical decomposition and PMORs to enable rapid computations of meshless \emph{N-}body problems.
+However, their approach did not account for significant mixing in the numerical topology.
 Work presented in \cite{rodriguez2022multiscale} has also incorporated the least-squares Petrov--Galerkin projection equipped with GNAT hyper-reduction into SPH for problems modeling heat-deposition processes.
-However, the SPH formulation in their study only accounted for temperature dynamics, thereby, the SPH framework under consideration was cast in an Eulerian point of view and circumvented any issues with dimensionality reduction stemming from unstructured, dynamic, and mixing numerical topology.
-Recently, the work presented in \cite{chen2023model} developed a PMOR approach for the meshless material point method (MPM) where an implicit neural representation approach approximates the continuous deformation map which provides the method a resolution-agnostic point of view.
-The resulting deformation map allows for the computation of the dynamics in a low-dimensional manifold over a hyper-reduced sampled set of MPM particles.
-Their results showed good accuracy and an order of magnitude speed-up relative to their FOM.
-However, their work was restricted to the infrastructure of the MPM method and to elastic problems.
+However, the SPH formulation in their study accounted for the SPH framework cast in an Eulerian reference frame, which did not encounter any issues with dimensionality reduction of unstructured, dynamic, and mixing numerical topology.
+Recently, the work presented in \cite{chen2023model} developed a PMOR approach for the meshless material point method (MPM), where an implicit neural representation approach approximates the continuous deformation map that provides the method with a resolution-agnostic point of view.
+The resulting deformation map enables the computation of the dynamics in a low-dimensional manifold over a hyper-reduced sampled set of MPM particles.
+Their method demonstrated good accuracy and an order of magnitude speed-up relative to their FOM.
+However, their work was restricted to the infrastructure of the MPM method and to elastic problems in solid mechanics.
 Follow-up work in \cite{chen2022crom, chen2022multiscaling} presented a non-intrusive and continuous reduced-order modeling approach that aims to solve PDEs from discretization-agnostic training data.